 The Conference Board Leading (LEI), Coincident (CEI) Economic Indexes, and Lagging Economic Indicator (LAG):

 As per the May 18, 2017 press release, titled “The Conference Board Leading Economic Index (LEI) for the U.S. Increased in April” (pdf) the LEI was at 126.9, the CEI was at 115.2, and the LAG was 124.1 in April.

 “The recent trend in the U.S. LEI, led by the positive outlook of consumers and financial markets, continues to point to a growing economy, perhaps even a cyclical pickup,” said Ataman Ozyildirim, Director of Business Cycles and Growth Research at The Conference Board.
 “First quarter’s weak GDP growth is likely a temporary hiccup as the economy returns to its long-term trend of about 2 percent.
 While the majority of leading indicators have been contributing positively in recent months, housing permits followed by average workweek in manufacturing have been the sources of weakness among the U.S. LEI components.”

 Here is a chart of the LEI from Doug Short’s Conference Board Leading Economic Index update of May 18, 2017:

-I post various economic indicators and indices because I believe they should be carefully monitored.
-However, as those familiar with this blog are aware, I do not necessarily agree with what they depict or imply.
+I post various indicators and indices because I believe they should be carefully monitored.
+However, as those familiar with this site are aware, I do not necessarily agree with what they depict or imply.